oidc-sweden/openid-federation-hosting/openid-federation-hosting-1_0.md

 The process used to build valid paths is to traverse all Intermediate Entities under the Trust Anchor and to list all Subordinate Entities using their subordinate listings endpoint (see Section 8.2 of [@!OpenID.Federation]).
 This process is repeated until all relevant Leaf Entities have been mapped.

 The most important difference between top-down and bottom-up chain construction, as defined in Section 10.1 of [@!OpenID.Federation], is the order in which Entity Statements are collected.
-In top-down construction, the Subordinate Statement of an Entity is fetched before the Entity Configuration for the same subject, and this fact, together with the use of the `ec_location` claim ((#the_ec_location_claim)), enables the construction of a chain even when a subject Entity does not publish its Entity Configuration at the configuration endpoint.
+In top-down construction, the Subordinate Statement of an Entity is fetched before the Entity Configuration for the same subject, and this fact, together with the use of the `ec_location` Claim ((#the_ec_location_claim)), enables the construction of a chain even when a subject Entity does not publish its Entity Configuration at the configuration endpoint.

 Federations that rely on the use of Resolvers (see Section 10.6 of [@!OpenID.Federation]) implementing top-down chain construction can use this capability to enable hosting of Entity Configuration documents at more convenient locations, while still ensuring the availability of validated peer entity data via resolve endpoints.